 Some frequently asked questions about the Offa’s Dyke Path, Association and Centre

-Q. When is the Centre open?
+Q. When will the Centre open in 2025?

 Q. How do I join the Association and what does it cost?